 Tomatoes do not like wet leaves so they are best served by what I call finger drippers – more like a cross between a dripper and a spray, with coarse droplets radiating out like fingers to about 10 -15cms in diameter.
 These can easily be seen and have removable caps which can be easy screwed in or out to adjust the flow.
 I place one finger dripper between every tomato plant.
-If you followed my instructions last month then your tomatoes will be about 1m apart.
-These finger drippers are easily plugged into a run of 13mm black poly pipe.
+(I plant the tomatoes about 1m apart).
+They are easily plugged into a run of black poly pipe.
 I put a click fitting on the end and connect my hose to this once a week for 1 hour.
-The water will soak in, the tomato roots will find it and grow nice and deep, where the even temperature and moisture will make for happy plants.

 Sow seeds: Lots of winter veg benefit from early summer sowing so they reach a good size to plant out in autumn: fennel, Brussel sprouts, red cabbage, leeks, kale, beetroot.